browserengineering/book/book/scheduling.md

    the main thread `TaskRunner`.
 3. The main thread executes its part of rendering, then calls `browser.commit`.
-4. The browser rasters the display list and draws to the screen.
+4. The browser thread rasters the display list and draws to the screen.

 Let's implement this design.
 To start, we'll add a `Thread` to `TaskRunner` to be the main thread.
 This thread will need to run in a